iranianclever/sms_serial_verification/README.md

 - [x]  do more while normalizing, specially against SQLInjection. remove all non alpha numerical
 - [ ]  Atomic problem when I'm committing every 10 inserts
 - [x]  some health check url
-- [ ]  get input only from KaveNegar URL
 - [x]  there is problem with JJ1000000 and JJ100
 - [x]  create requirements.txt (pip freeze)
 - [ ]  the insert will fail if there is a ' or " in excel file